fMeow/maybe-async-rs/README.md

     maybe_async = { version = "0.2", features = ["is_sync"] }
     ```

-    There are three usage variants for `maybe_async` attribute macros:
+    There are three usage variants for `maybe_async` attribute usage:
     - `#[maybe_async]` or `#[maybe_async(Send)]`

        In this mode, `#[async_trait::async_trait]` is added to trait declarations and trait implementations